davidscheele/Raspberry-Pi-Audiomixer/README.md

-wmctrl (this will be used to always shift the pygame window into the foreground) python 2.7.6 (Well, duh) pygame (This won't run otherwise)
+wmctrl (this will be used to always shift the pygame window into the foreground) python 2.7.6 (Well, duh) pygame (This won't run otherwise) python keyboard module (https://pypi.org/project/keyboard/ I had version 0.13.1 when coding this)

 Nice to have:
 dir2ogg (Is nice to oggify whole directories.
-PLEASE ONLY USE OGG FILES FOR MUSIC AND SOUNDEFFECTS!!)
+ONLY USE OGG FILES FOR MUSIC AND SOUNDEFFECTS!!)